Sound Juicer Manual

 -

-The AAC (short for Advanced Audio Coding) audio format is a standardized lossy format.
+The AAC (short for Advanced Audio Coding) audio format is a standardised lossy format.
 It is a successor to the MP3 format and it achieves better sound quality than the MP3 format.
 Many software players and hardware players support the AAC format.

 - Voice, Lossless (WAV audio)